Cpicon/Data_Science_Reports/README.md

     apps.csv: contains all the details of the applications on Google Play.
 There are 13 features that describe a given app. user_reviews.csv: contains 100 reviews for each app, most helpful first.
 The text in each review has been pre-processed and attributed with three new features: Sentiment (Positive, Negative or Neutral), Sentiment Polarity and Sentiment Subjectivity.

+## Web Scrapping Quotes Analysis:

+This project comprising Web scrapping of [Quotes to scrape](quotes.toscrape.com).
+Web scrapping is a way to get information of web pages, specially when the information can be obtained in a systematic manner.
+In this example, the web page contains a lot of famous qoutes with their respective author.

+	web_scrap.py : Script connectS the server and request the information.